megahertz/spech/docs/providers/grammarBot.md

 Default: `undefined`

-With `apiKey` set you are able to perform up to 250 request/day instead of 100.
+With API key you are able to perform up to 250 request/day instead of 100.

 #### `disabledRules` {string[]}